 - Intel 80x86-compatible PC with 80386 or later CPU - At least 6 MB of available system memory (any additional memory may be used for RAM disks/tapes and disk/tape caches). - 2 MB of available disk space for Ersatz-11 itself, plus space for all disk image files (equivalent to the size of the disk drives they replace). - IBM OS/2 2.0 or later, or any version of eComStation or Blue Lion / ArcaOS.

 2.2 Installation

 Installation is very straightforward.
-Simply insert the distribution disk into a CD or DVD drive, open a command prompt window, and type:
+Simply download the installation program, open a command prompt window, and type: